Don’t fall for it: These 3 phone scams are most popular now

 Another popular scam takes advantage of the financial crunch people are feeling right now and offers too-good-to-true solutions to get rid of debt.
 The caller may offer to negotiate with your creditors to consolidate or lower what you owe.
 They may also claim they can help boost your credit score quickly.

-While some credit services may be legitimate, Quilici admits, but many are fraudulent.
-The FCC adds these scammers may charge you a huge fee up front, then fail to do anything about your debt, leaving people in a worse financial position than where they started.
+While some credit services may be legitimate, Quilici admits, many are fraudulent.
+The FCC adds these scammers may charge you a huge fee upfront, then fail to do anything about your debt, leaving people in a worse financial position than where they started.